UoB-CSA/setup-guides/go-install/wsl2withvnc.md

 Launch your VNC Client (or VNC Viewer) application on your local machine and connect to the VNC server using server_ip_address:1 or server_ip_address:5901.

-In my case, I will use 172.28.227.198:1, and my VNC Client is Real VNC Viewer, but try TigerVNC client first.
+In my case, I will use 172.28.227.198:1, and my VNC Client is Real VNC Viewer, but you should try TigerVNC client first.

 <img src="content/startxfce4_vnc.png" alt="drawing" width="640"/>